thomasridgeon/myrubyapps/README.md

 gem install sinatra-reloader
 ```

-Now create a directory for this repository and clone it.
-To do so, navigate to the directory in your terminal:
+Now create a parent directory for this repository to be cloned into.
+To do so, navigate to the parent directory in your terminal:

 ```bash
 cd ~/your_parent_directory
 ```

-Replacing "your_parent_directory" with whatever parent directory you have chose for the directory you want to clone this repository into.
+Replacing "your_parent_directory" with whatever parent directory you have chose for this repository's directory to be located.

-Once you have navigated to your chosen parent directory, run the following command:
+Once you have navigated to your parent directory, run the following command:

 ```bash
 git clone git@github.com:thomasridgeon/myrubyapps.git
 ```

-You should now see the following files in your directory:
+You should now see this repository's directory within your parent directory, with the following files inside of it:
 * Gemfile
 * Gemfile.lock
 * config.ru
 * myrubyapps.rb
 * README.md

-Finally, in your terminal, navigate to your directory which you just cloned this repository into and run the following command:
+Finally, in your terminal, navigate to the repository directory and run the following command:

 ```bash
 bundle install